What Is a Potager Garden (And Why It’s the Only One You Need)

 Have I convinced you to start your own potager?
 Here’s a quick, 7-step version of how to plan your garden.

 5. Make a watering schedule or install automated watering.
+This will help get plants established without stress and reduce the mental load.

 7. Add any other things you feel will make your new garden your favorite place to be.
+Benches, statues and other garden decor, and fountains all add personality and make your garden more unique to you.

 Finally, spend time enjoying your garden.
 A happy, healthy garden needs a happy, healthy gardener.
 Take time to enjoy what you worked so hard to create.